Mahdi-Roozbahani/CS46417641-spring2024/content/docs/grading/project-breakdown.md

   - Data Collection
   - Methods
   - Results and Discussion (We expect to see multiple predictive models and your team need to compare them together and evaluate the results.
 If your team is working on a Deep learning project, you could finely tune hyperparameters and explain how it could improve the results or you could employ different architectures or methods)
+    - Like the midterm report, visualizations are EXPECTED and essential to receiving a high grade.
+Visualizations should support your conclusions and should be neatly incorporated in the report.
   - Conclusions
   - An updated contribution table from with all group members’ names that explicitly provides the contribution of each member in preparing the project task.
 - Your group needs to submit a presentation of your final report.
 Please provide us a public link which includes a 7 to 9 minutes recorded video.
 I found that [OBS Studio](https://obsproject.com/) and [GT subscribed Kaltura](https://corp.kaltura.com/) are good tools to record your screen.
 Please make sure your visuals are clearly visible in your video presentation.